Lever Seated Hip Abduction

 Lever Seated Hip Abduction Instructions

-- Start by sitting on the lever seated hip abduction machine with your back straight and your feet flat on the footrests.
+- Sit in the hip abduction machine with your back against the pad.

 Lever Seated Hip Abduction Form & Visual